 Pineda battled injury in 2009, missing most of the year due to elbow strain.
 He was 4-2 with a 2.84 ERA for the High Desert Mavericks while healthy and threw three shutout innings for the AZL Mariners.
 He struck out 52 in 47 1/3 innings for the year.

 He made the M's starting rotation out of spring training 2011 as the number five starter.
 On April 5th, he struck out the first big league hitter he ever faced, Ian Kinsler of the Texas Rangers, on three pitches, but gave up 3 runs in 6 innings to lose the game.
 Still, he impressed by keeping the red-hot Texas bats relatively quiet and not allowing a home run.
 He ended his first month in the majors with a 4-1 record and a sparkling 2.01 ERA to be named the American League's Rookie of the Month.
 He pitched at least 6 innings in his first five starts, giving up only 22 hits and 12 hts over 31.1 innings, while striking out 30 opposing batters.
-He was named to the mid-summer All-Star team, getting a nod as a replacement for one of the starting pitchers unavailable because of the "Sunday Starter" rule.
+He was named to the mid-summer All-Star team, getting a nod as a replacement for one of the starting pitchers unavailable because of the "Sunday Starter rule".
 He was 8-6 at that point, but with a 3.03 ERA and 113 strikeouts in 113 innings, against only 36 walks.
 He pitched a perfect inning in the All-Star Game, striking out two batters.
 He finished the season with a record of 9-10, 3.74 in 28 games with 173 strikeouts in 171 innings.
 His won-loss record was hurt by the M's poor performance over the second half, but the New York Yankees saw him as a future superstar.
-On January 13, 2012 they sent two of their best prospects - C/DH Jesus Montero and P Hector Noesi - to the Mariners to acquire Pineda and pitcher Jose Campos.
+On January 13, 2012 they sent two of their best prospects - C/DH Jesus Montero and P Hector Noesi - to the Mariners to acquire Pineda and pitcher Vicente Campos.
 The trade was only finalized on January 23rd, as all four players needed to pass physical exams.

 At the end of his first spring training with the Yankees in 2012, Pineda complained of tightness in the back of his right shoulder and had to start the season on the disabled list after undergoing an MRI and being diagnosed with tendinitis.
 He had been battered around in his last practice start, giving up 6 runs in 2 2/3 innings to set off alarms, although there had been concern all spring that his velocity was noticeably down.
 The Yankees got more bad news on April 25th when a further medical exam found a tear in the labrum muscle of Michael's throwing shoulder.
 The injury required season-ending surgery.
 While working out in Tampa, FL, he was arrested by local police in the early hours of August 20th after being spotted driving his SUV erratically and at high speed, and was charged charged with DUI, having tested for a blood alcohol level well over the legal limit.